-Growing up in the Covenant church, it seemed logical that Daniel would follow his grandpa Alvin Johnson and his brother in law F. Julius, and attend the denomination's college in Chicago.
-Entering as a freshman at North Park College, Daniel's adventures would gain him some notoriety (not the good kind) and he entered a period of wavering
+Growing up in the Covenant, it seemed logical that Daniel would follow his grandpa Alvin Johnson and his brother in law F. Julius, and attend the denomination's college in Chicago.
+Entering as a freshman at North Park College, Daniel's adventures would gain him some notoriety (not the good kind) and he entered a period of wavering from his faith.
+Chicago did not hold what he was looking for, so he transferred to a college in New York, interested in pursing a more fashionable career in sound recording, television & radio.
+He thought he would end up a famous studio engineer in Hollywood, living in the world of rock and roll and the entertainment industry.
+It was a path that wasn't to be.

 Graduating from school, unsure of how to proceed, he was a lost soul looking for answers.
 He hadn't been to church in nearly five years, and the Christian life seemed to have little meaning for him.
 He was after what the world had to offer, but what he was finding offered little satisfaction.
 A few days after his commencement ceremony, Daniel struck off to a camp in the Catskills and spent the summer rock climbing, all the while wondering where his life was headed.
-As August ended, he met up with Christoph, a German friend who had plans to hitchhike across America, and without any hesitation, joined up with him and began sticking his thumb out on US Interstate 90 near the went to find a seat, Daniel sensed something he had never experienced in a church before.
+As August ended, he met up with Christoph Hemmer, a German friend who had plans to hitchhike across America, and without any hesitation, joined up with him and began sticking his thumb out on US Interstate 90 near the Pennsylvania border.
+He ended up in San Diego, California, enjoying his adventure.
+Providentially, he met an old friend named Joe Klun who invited Daniel to attend his church, but it wasn't a church he was used to.
+They walked into a former movie theater on El Cajon Boulevard that housed a new Calvary Chapel congregation.
+As he went to find a seat, Daniel sensed something he had never experienced in a church before.
 The theater was filled with hundreds of young people, all being led by a single musician with a guitar on the stage, and singing like a choir of angels praising God.